-The second instantaneous benchmark we investigate is SolCx, where the viscosity is described by and the density by all again on the unit square $\Omega = (0, 1)^2$.
-The complete derivation of the exact solution uses a propagator matrix method and is described in Zhong (1996).
+The second instantaneous benchmark we investigate is SolCx, where the viscosity is described by and the density by all again on the unit square $\Omega = (0,1)^2$ .
+The complete derivation of the exact solution uses a propagator matrix method and is described in [Zhong(1996)].
 The defining property of this benchmark is that the discontinuous viscosity implies a nearly discontinuous pressure field and a velocity field that has a kink.
 Consequently, we can generally not expect optimal convergence rates unless (i) the mesh is aligned with the discontinuity and (ii) we use a pressure finite element that is discontinuous.
-While these properties reduce the usefulness of the benchmark for general problems, it is useful for our investigation for an unrelated reason: While the density of the benchmark problem can only be approximated with the expected accuracy of the particle interpolation methods mentioned in Section 3.4 (namely, O(h) for arithmetic averaging and $O(h^2)$ for the bilinear least-squares method), the viscosity is cell-wise constant if one uses a mesh that is aligned with the interface, as we will do here.
+While these properties reduce the usefulness of the benchmark for general problems, it is useful for our investigation for an unrelated reason: While the density of the benchmark problem can only be approximated with the expected accuracy of the particle interpolation methods mentioned in Section 3.4 (namely O(h) for arithmetic averaging and $O(h^2)$ for the bilinear least squares method), the viscosity is cell-wise constant if one uses a mesh that is aligned with the interface, as we will do here.
 The viscosity can therefore be interpolated exactly from particles to cells independent of the interpolation method.
 This allows us to separate influences from density and viscosity errors on the pressure and velocity solution.
-Specifically, within the analysis of Section 3.5, this implies that the error contribution labelled (2) in eq.
+Specifically, within the analysis of Section 3.5, this implies that the error contribution labeled (2) does not exist for this benchmark and that,

-$$\eta(x, y) = \begin{cases} 1 & \text{if } x < 0.5\\ 10^6 & \text{if } x \ge 0.5, \end{cases}$$ (26)
+$$\eta(x,y) = \begin{cases} 1 & \text{if } x < 0.5\\ 10^6 & \text{if } x \ge 0.5, \end{cases}$$ (31)

-$$\rho(x, y) = -\sin(\pi y)\cos(\pi x), \tag{27}$$
+$$\rho(x,y) = -\sin(\pi y)\cos(\pi x),\tag{32}$$